smartstore/user-docs/en/user-guide/content-management/smartstore-cms-page-builder/blocks.md

 All these blocks have the same basic settings, such as background and effects.
 You can learn more about the basic settings under Block basic settings.
 You can also learn more about the individual blocks under Block-specific settings.

-> [!INFO]
+{% hint style="info" %}
-> Note: Keep in mind that some blocks, such as Video or Google Maps, as well as block effects, do not display content in Edit mode.
+Note: Keep in mind that some blocks, such as Video or Google Maps, as well as block effects, do not display content in Edit mode.
 To view all content, switch to Preview mode.
+{% endhint %}

 For a video about the blocks in the overview, see: [https://www.youtube.com/watch?v=j43k8nUgKUs&list=PLog4smYIQ2NSZ5gfInsPxi-qGxMKCOf-s&index=3](https://www.youtube.com/watch?v=j43k8nUgKUs&list=PLog4smYIQ2NSZ5gfInsPxi-qGxMKCOf-s&index=3)